 Ok: so when you’re working in an office with other professionals, you may pass around trade publications.
 But when you’re working remotely, you can’t exactly pass around a magazine.

-Fortunately, if you choose to subscribe to a work-related magazine on your own and pay the bill for it, the entire cost of that subscription becomes tax deductible.
-But it’s important to note that you can’t claim for a trade publication subscription if your boss has paid for it on your behalf.
+Fortunately, if you choose to subscribe to a work-related magazine on your own and pay the bill for it, the entire cost of that subscription becomes tax-deductible.
+But it’s important to note that you can’t claim a trade publication subscription if your boss has paid for it on your behalf.

 And finally number 7 – contents insurance

-That’s right: if you’re working from home, a portion of your contents insurance (and other kinds of property related insurance) turn into a necessary business expense.
+That’s right: if you’re working from home, a portion of your contents insurance (and other kinds of property-related insurance) turns into a necessary business expense.
 But just like utilities or CPD courses, you can only claim for the portion of your insurance costs that are linked to your work or your business.